Patrick-CH/IntelliWriting/README.md

 ## Introduction

-Abstract: Title prediction has always been an important task in the field of NLP.
+Title prediction has always been an important task in the field of NLP.
 According to the different characteristics of text, researchers and algorithm engineers have proposed a variety of algorithms to predict the title and abstract.
 Among them, [TextRank](https://aclanthology.org/W04-3252.pdf) , improved from Google's [PageRank](https://en.wikipedia.org/wiki/PageRank), is an important text summarization algorithm.
 In this project, TextRank is improved to a certain extent.
 Not only the summary calculation is realized, but also the title prediction is successfully achieved.
-The test results in the news data of learning Power reach 19.3% rouge-L effect.
+The test results in the news data from [Xuexiqiangguo](https://www.xuexi.cn/) reach 19.3% rouge-L effect.

 ### Abstract